Riiid-Team/AI-Learning/README.md

 #### Hypotheses
 **Hypothesis – Answered correctly vs. Question had an explanation**
-> Null hypothesis: Answering a question correctly is independent of whether a question had an explanation.<br>
+> Null hypothesis: Whether a student gets a question right is independent of whether a question had an explanation.<br>
-> Alternative hypothesis: Answering a question correctly is dependent on whether a question had an explanation.<br>
+> Alternative hypothesis: Whether a student gets a question right is dependent on whether a question had an explanation.<br>
 > Test: Chi-Squared Test<br>
 > Results: With a p-value less than alpha, we reject the null hypothesis.

 **Hypothesis – Number of lectures a user has watched vs. Average task accuracy**
 > Null hypothesis: There is no linear relationship between the number of lectures a user has watched and their average task accuracy.<br>
-> Alternative hypothesis: : There is a linear relationship between the number of lectures a user has watched and their average task accuracy.<br>
+> Alternative hypothesis: There is a linear relationship between the number of lectures a user has watched and their average task accuracy.<br>
 > Test: Pearson Correlation Test<br>
 > Results: With a p-value less than alpha, we reject the null hypothesis.
 > -	On average, as the number of lectures a user has seen increases, so does their task accuracy.